 There is a consensus that pregnant women should avoid any interaction with cannabis.
 However, what does the research say?

 Well, for one, a study from the American Journal of Obstetrics and Gynecology found that smoking cannabis during pregnancy increases the risk of stillbirth as well as poor visual-motor coordination (1).
 Furthermore, even if the mother opts for cannabis edibles, THC can still be passed from the mother to the fetus via the placenta.
-That said, there is not enough evidence that perfectly highlights what the effects on the child this can have.
+That said, there is not enough evidence that perfectly highlights the effects on the child this can have.

 There are new studies on cannabis every day.
 However, it is still a complex plant and there is a lot that we don’t know about.